 Mr. Dean had no idea how big his idea would grow when he opened that first store.
 With a deep desire to own his own business, he bought into the Whitt’s Barbecue franchise from his hometown; Athens, Alabama.
 He had grown up enjoying that hickory smoked flavor and missed it after moving to Nashville.
 The occasional visit when he went back home simply wasn’t enough.
 Seeing the success of the business, he knew that it would be a hit in Nashville.
 Boy, was he right!

 Bill spent several weeks training with the Whitt’s in Athens.
 Then, with his wife and three teenage daughters, he opened on a cold March day on a section of Antioch Pike that had not seen much development at the time.
-His wife, Peggy, was a public school math teacher by day and a restaurant worker by night and week-end.
-One or more of the daughters was always there when not in school.
+His wife, Peggy, was a public school math teacher by day and a restaurant worker by night and weekend.
+One or more of the daughters was always there when they weren’t in school.
 In the beginning, Whitt’s was open on Sundays.
 In those early years, even after more employees were hired, Sunday remained “family day”.
 Only Mom, Dad, and “the girls” worked.
-Several years later the decision was made to close on Sundays to allow for a day of rest and family time for all employees.
+Several years later, the decision was made to close on Sundays to allow for a day of rest and family time for all employees.

-Throughout all the changes, Whitt’s has remained a family run operation.
+Throughout all the changes, Whitt’s has remained a family-run operation.
 All three daughters are still involved in some capacity.
 In addition, all three of their husbands are owner/operators of the company.
 Nowadays, the next generation is starting to work in the business.
 A couple of the grandchildren work part-time, and any of the twelve can be seen helping at the many caterings each week in the Nashville area.